Ahh home. Sweet, sweet home.

 Suddenly I needed to write, brainstorm, pound out my next masterpiece.
 I wanted to stay up all night and work.
 When my head finally hit the pillow, I used all the sleep-hacking techniques I could think of to make the morning come faster.

-This is what I love– the feeling of waking up excited, itching to work.
+This is what I love– the feeling of waking up excited, itching to work on my projects.

 It’s not like I didn’t have moments of inspiration on the road, but there’s something about having your own workspace, a little cave that you’ve designed yourself, where you go to dive in deep, and where you’ve been wildly productive in the past.
 That kind of energy can’t be replaced, even by the most charming of coffee shops (and I do love working in coffee shops).